Rajan Sawhney

-Rajan Sawhney ECA MLAAB (born May 2, 1971) is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-North East in the 30th Alberta Legislature.
-She is a member of the United Conservative Party.
+Rajan Sawhney ECA MLAAB (born May 2, 1971) is a Canadian politician and economist, who currently serves as Minister of Indigenous Relations and MLA for Calgary North-West.
+She was elected in the 2019 Alberta general election to represent the electoral district of Calgary-North West in the 30th Alberta Legislature as a member of the United Conservative Party.
+On June 9, 2023, following the provincial election, she was shuffled into the Minister of Advanced Education.
 On April 30, 2019, she was appointed to be the Minister of Community & Social Services in the Executive Council of Alberta.
 On July 8, 2021, she was shuffled into the Minister of Transportation.

 On June 13, 2022, Sawhney resigned as the transportation minister and announced her candidacy in the 2022 United Conservative Party leadership election.
+She came sixth in the election.
+Sawhney was nominated by the UCP to run for the 2023 provincial election for the riding of Calgary-North West.
+She won re-election over Michael Lisboa-Smith of the NDP by 149 votes.

+Following being reelected in May 2023, Sawhney was appointed as Minister of Advanced Education.
+On May 16, 2025, she was shuffled to Minister of Indigenous Relations.